muhti/muhti/README.md

 ## 🧠 What drives me
 - Exploring cool new tools and methods and it's endless.
-- Not just applying existing methods but I want to create some of my own.
+- Not just applying existing methods, but I want to create some of my own.
 - Collaborative projects with deep discussions and eureka moments with the occasional "we are stuck, lets grab some coffee" moments.

 ## 🌱 Secretish life goals